Morocco Climate & Weather

 Morocco Climate and Weather

-Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between April and early June, or in autumn, between September and November, when the weather is warm and dry.
+Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between March and May.
+Alternatively, autumn, occurring between September and November, is also mild and pleasant.

 Become our Morocco Travel Expert